 Was scrolling through my blog after publishing my latest blog post.
 When I reached my 2016 posts, I found my intro picture replaced with a note that reads "Please update your account to enable 3rd Party Hosting" "For more info please go to photobucket.com/P500".
 I continued scrolling and to my horror, all the pictures have been replaced with it.

-My posts in 2017 are not affected because I only recently switched to Flickr to support my photo links.
+My posts in 2017 are not affected because I only recently switched to Flickr to support my photo links, as recommended by my sister.
 But I am so distressed right now because I have been using photobucket to store and link photos since as early as 2012.
 More than 4 years of blog content now filled with this ugly grey notice.

 People are saying it may be a website hack which it may be solved but people are also saying to not have your hopes up.